Learn about the history of the Washoe people in Olympic Valley and the Tahoe area.

 Washoe Cultural Talks

 Join us this summer for stories of Washoe history and culture from the Valley and surrounding mountains.
+Talks are every Friday at High Camp.
+Meet at 9:15am in front of the Aerial Tram building.
+See event details on our Events Calendar.

 The Name Change, Part One: The Washoe Tribe